rockiger/akiee/backlog.md

 - [ ] The font for the task view should be Ubuntu
 - [ ] The font for the editor should be Ubuntu Mono
 - [ ] The menu bar should be fixed
+- [ ] The buttons should show the current state of Akiee (TODO, Editor, ALL, etc.)

 ## TODO As a task planner I want to add due markers to a task, that I know when I have to finish them
 - [ ] Due Mark is recognised by the markdown theme and based on org-modes